 Churchill Park in Cambridge has a modest splash pad with water tubes and sprinkler jets that will definitely cool you down on a toasty day.

 This park has a lot of other amenities, too!
 The wide-open grassy area is perfect for kite flying and kicking around a soccer ball.
 There are baseball diamonds and actual soccer fields, too!
 There is a stroller-friendly path leading around the playgrounds and creek area.

-Bring your skateboard, your scooters, and your favourite wheels to roll through the skate park!
+Bring your skateboard, your scooters, and your favourite wheels to the skate park at Churchill Park in Cambridge.
 Ramps and rails and cool pieces to jump and grind will keep your little thrasher rolling all day.

 more reasons to visit

 Victoria took some great notes while at the park so she could tell you what to expect and what to pack for your visit to Churchill Park in Cambridge!

 - This is a huge park with something for everyone: camping onsite (currently closed with COVID), walking pond, gorgeous willow trees, photo op area with old water mill, rocket playground, creek, smaller children’s playground, large hill for winter tobogganing, skate park, multiple baseball diamonds and soccer fields

 - 2 free parking lots at either end of the park – closest to the playground is the west entrance by the pond

 - Paved and dirt path around the small pond – perfect for strollers, shade and sitting on one of the benches to watch the ducks and take a breath